Moir\'e semiconductors on twisted bilayer dice lattice: Optical conductance

-where $l_B = \sqrt{(L_s h c v_f )/4\pi u'_0}$ is magnetic length, without considering spin degree of freedom we can simply set $g = 2$, $f$ is Fermi distribution meanwhile $w$ is photon energy.
-Here we shall emphasize that, although we use the Landau level description, no magnetic field is applied.
-The effective magnetic field is induced by the hopping of $W_{AB'}$ and $W_{BC'}$, and the effective magnetic field has opposite directions on top and bottom layers of TBD.
-Therefore time-reversal symmetry is preserved.
+where $l_B = \sqrt{(L_s h c v_f )/4\pi u'_0}$ is the magnetic length.
+Without considering the spin degree of freedom, we can simply set $g = 2$.
+Here $f$ is the Fermi distribution and $\omega$ is the photon energy.
+Although we use the {pseudo}-Landau-level description, no {external} magnetic field is applied. {The pseudomagnetic field is induced by the hopping of $W_{AB'}$ and $W_{BC'}$, which can also be induced by strain \cite{guo2022}.}

-We take into account the contribution of all Landau levels, however the remaining double degeneracy of the band structure will cause divergence of conductance.
-For doubly-degenerate band, we fix the divergent part of Kubo formula (\ref{sigma}) into
+We take into account the contribution of all Landau levels; however, the remaining double degeneracy of the band structure will cause divergence {in} conductance.
+For a doubly degenerate band, we set the divergent part of the Kubo formula (\ref{sigma}) as